How To Clean an Air Conditioner in Belgium, WI

 If you notice their insulation is damaged or missing, arrange to have it replaced.
 A lack of insulation may reduce AC efficiency, promote mold and mildew growth, and cause water damage.

-Turn Off the Breaker for Your AC and Remove Its Cover
+Turn Off the Breaker and Remove the Condenser Cover

 When figuring out how to clean an air conditioner in Belgium, WI, you should focus most of your efforts on its condenser.
 Since this component is outdoors, debris may build up in and on it, causing serious problems if you aren't careful.